The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

 where $\Gamma(\theta) > 0$, $\gamma(\theta) \geq 0$, $\chi^A(\t), f^I(\th)$ and $k,\, e_I \in \mathbb R $ are fixed by the equations of motion.
 By inverting $t$ and redefining $A^I \rightarrow -A^I$, we can always set $k \geq 0 $, $e_I \geq 0$.
-The function $\alpha (\t) \geq 0$ can be removed by redefining $\theta$ but it is left for convenience because some near-horizon geometries are then more easily described\epubtkFootnote{We fix the range of $\theta$ as $\theta \in [0,\pi]$.
-Since the original black hole has $S^2$ topology and no conical singularities, the functions $\gamma(\th)$, $\alpha(\th)$ also obey regularity conditions at the north and south poles \bea \frac{\gamma(\th)^2}{\alpha(\th)^2}\sim \th^2 +O(\th^3) \sim (\pi -\th)^2 +O((\pi-\th)^3)\, . \eea Similar regularity requirements apply for the scalar and gauge fields.}.
+The function $\alpha (\t) \geq 0$ can be removed by redefining $\theta$ but it is left for convenience because some near-horizon geometries are then more easily described.\epubtkFootnote{We fix the range of $\theta$ as $\theta \in [0,\pi]$.
+Since the original black hole has $S^2$ topology and no conical singularities, the functions $\gamma(\th)$, $\alpha(\th)$ also obey regularity conditions at the north and south poles \be \frac{\gamma(\th)^2}{\alpha(\th)^2}\sim \th^2 +O(\th^3) \sim (\pi -\th)^2 +O((\pi-\th)^3) \, . \ee Similar regularity requirements apply for the scalar and gauge fields.}

 The term $-\frac{e_I}{k}d\phi$ in \eqref{GenExt} is physical since it cannot be gauged away by an allowed gauge transformation.
-One can for example check that the near-horizon energy $\mathcal Q_{\p_t}$ would be infinite in the Kerr-Newman near-horizon geometry if this term would be omitted.
-One can alternatively redefine $f^I(\t) = b^I(\t)+e_I/k$ and the gauge field takes the form \bea A^I = b^I(\t) (d \phi + k\, rdt) + e_I rdt. \eea
+For example, one can check that the near-horizon energy $\mathcal Q_{\p_t}$ would be infinite in the Kerr--Newman near-horizon geometry if this term would be omitted.
+One can alternatively redefine $f^I(\t) = b^I(\t)+e_I/k$ and the gauge field takes the form \be A^I = b^I(\t) (d \phi + k\, rdt) + e_I rdt \, . \ee

-The static near-horizon geometry \eqref{nearstatic} is recovered upon choosing only $\text{SO}(3)$ covariant quantities with a well-defined static limit.
-This requires $k \rightarrow 0$ and it requires the form \bea b^I(\theta)=-\frac{p^I}{4\pi}\cos\theta\, , \eea where $p^I$ are some pure numbers, which are the magnetic charges.
+The static near-horizon geometry~\eqref{nearstatic} is recovered upon choosing only $\text{SO}(3)$ covariant quantities with a well-defined static limit.
+This requires $k \rightarrow 0$ and it requires the form \be b^I(\theta)=-\frac{p^I}{4\pi}\cos\theta \, , \ee where $p^I$ are some pure numbers, which are the magnetic charges.

 Going back to the spinning case, the $SL(2,\mathbb R)\times U(1)$ symmetry is generated by